Gaumont State Kilburn

 In October 1940, the Gaumont State Theatre was closed, due to war-time conditions and it re-opened in November 1940, initially operating at weekends only.
 The huge stage was always well used over the years and hosted pantomimes, circus, ballet (Alicia Markova & Anton Dolin appeared in November 1949), and concerts (Frank Sinatra appeared in July 1953).
-The late Queen Mary (King George VI’s mother, and grandmother of the current Queen Elizabeth II, paid regular visits to the Gaumont State Theatre on matinee performances, saying she prefered to attend there rather than the West End cinemas.
+The late Queen Mary (King George VI’s mother, and grandmother of the current Queen Elizabeth II, paid regular visits to the Gaumont State Theatre on matinee performances, saying she preferred to attend there rather than the West End cinemas.

 In March 1957 a former waiting space beneath the restaurant was converted into a Victor Sylvester Dance Studio.
 Gaumont British Theatres became part of Circuits Management Association in the 1950’s, which by 1960 became the Rank Organisation.
 The Gaumont State Theatre was closed on 16th January 1960 for conversion of the rear stalls seating area under the balcony into a ballroom.
 A drop wall was constructed across the underside of the balcony.
 Cinema use continued in the front stalls (when required) and in balcony seating areas.
 Later the ballroom became a Top Rank Bingo Club.
 A second screen, seating 202, was opened on 23rd November 1975 by converting the former restaurant to cinema use.

 The main auditorium cinema closed on 18th September 1980 and the second screen closed on 10th October 1981.
 Bingo continued in the former sectioned off, rear stalls seating section.
-Soon afterwards, the main floor was leveled off and Top Rank Bingo became the attraction in the entire auditorium when the drop wall was taken down.
+Soon afterwards, the main floor was levelled off and Top Rank Bingo became the attraction in the entire auditorium when the drop wall was taken down.

 The second screen located in the former restaurant re-opened in December 1985 as the Odeon Kilburn and this was closed on 14th June 1990, remaining shuttered ever since.
 The Top Rank Bingo Club later became Mecca Bingo Club and operated until 19th August 2007.